 Take a cab and pay possibly hundreds for the trip?

 Often the concept of these new mobility services is perceived only to tackle the problems of certain universal scope.
 How to get from the office to the next meeting quickly?
 How to commute inexpensively?
 How to effortlessly juggle with taxis, rental cars, and public transport?

 However, it is possible to utilize these services in a local scope as well and bring flexibility and freedom of movement to all areas.
 The Regional Council of South Carelia started piloting MaaS utilization using the flexibility of the Good Sign Solution in collaboration with WSP Finland as the service designer.
 South Carelia aimed to tackle problems presented in three South Carelian counties.

 The pilot, “Kutsutaksi” is combining the rideshare idealism with traffic contractors to make mobility more readily available and more cost-efficient.
 By utilizing the Good Sign Software as the service engine, the South Carelia region was able to form a service that combines the practicality of a taxi and the cost-effectiveness of a ride-share.
 The service gathers the date and time of the transport requests, optimizes the pick-up and drop-off routes, and activates when preconditions are met.
 The contractors have a portal to manage the ongoing and future rides and the system automatically allocates the costs between the parties.

 Judging by the preliminary feedback of the ongoing pilot, users have been able to greatly reduce the effort of transportation and increase the overall quality of living.

-Even though the conception of modern mobility services can be limited to certain scope, the spectrum of possible uses is much wider than what first comes to mind.
+Even though the conception of modern mobility services can be limited to a certain scope, the spectrum of possible uses is much wider than what first comes to mind.
 These services which can simplify many areas of living should not be overlooked when thinking of investments or business possibilities.
-Think out of the box because in the modern world with the modern tools, even the complex functionality isn’t really complex anymore.
+Think out of the box because in the modern world with modern tools, even the complex functionality isn’t really complex anymore.